Oldham’s Lockdown Museum

 Oldham’s Lockdown Museum is a new digital project to collect a snapshot of what life is like in our local area during the Covid-19 pandemic.

 There is a saying: ‘Change is the only visible sign of life’ and what changes we’ve gone through.
 Gallery Oldham is looking for objects that tell the story of life in lockdown so that we can share them with future generations.
-Have you bought or made something unusual?
-What object sums up the changing world outside or the unchanging reality of staying at home?
-Sometimes it is the most ordinary object that tells the most amazing story.
 We’d love to share your experiences and ideas, and see pictures (photographs or drawings/paintings) of the objects that sum them up, whatever they are.

 How you can take part in Oldham’s Lockdown Museum